Friday, September 28, 2018

 In the collection of the Imperial War Museum the authors recently found a remarkable film by photographic officer Captain Edwin H. Cooper, showing his preparations for a staged battle between the American ace Eddie Rickenbacker and a captured German plane.
 During the making of this movie Cooper's plane crashed but he survived miraculously.

 Lieutenant Edwin H. Cooper, getting ready for a motion picture flight.
 Aviation School, Issoudon, 12 December 1917.
-Signal Corps picture, courtesy Harry B. Kidd
+Colorized Signal Corps picture, courtesy Harry B. Kidd

 Distinguished Service Cross for Extraordinary Bravery